SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - FIX: Leaving workspace open, sometimes results in adding the same datasources again and again
 - FIX: If the used WebView on devices is too old, the live-view could not be displayed (#292, #324)
 - FIX: Overwrites with javascript functions could be falsy detected as datapoint {my.0.datapoint}
-- FIX: Gallery did not show an image, if uploading several images at once
+- FIX: Gallery did not show the last uploaded image directly, if uploading several images at once
-- Added: While selecting an image inside the dialog, its is possible to upload more images, instead of moving to the gallery and upload it there
+- Added: Inside the images select dialog uploads are possible
 - Added: Pictures can now be rotated
 - Added: If a value is set to be animated while changing the value, a visual effect is added to indicate the change
 - Added: Undo und Redo functions are now globally availabe